Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ```bash
 platforminfo --list | grep -m 1 -A 9 vek280_es1_base
 ```
-Output of the above command should be as follows:
+Output of the preceding command should be as follows:
 ```bash
 "baseName": "xilinx_vek280_es1_base_202520_1",
             "version": "1.0",